So you've got your blog up and running, you're writing regular posts, but you're still not getting as much traffic as you'd like?

 4. Become an expert

 So you're a marketing professional?
 Write about marketing!
-You're in to illustration?
+Are you into illustration?
 Write about drawing.
 People will keep coming back if your blog shows consistent expertise.
 They'll want to be inspired and learn from you, so become an expert in your field and share your wealth of knowledge.

 5. Write lists